 Walking or moving or stretching the legs can relieve the sensations.
 People may pace, constantly move their legs while they are sitting, and toss and turn in bed.
 Thus, people have difficulty relaxing and falling asleep.
 During sleep, the legs may move spontaneously and uncontrollably, often awakening the sleeper.

 Symptoms are more likely to occur when people are under stress.
-Episodes may occur occasionally, causing few problems, or several times a week, depriving people of sleep and making it difficult to concentrate and function.
+Episodes may occur occasionally, causing few problems, or daily, depriving people of sleep and making it difficult to concentrate and function.

 Diagnosis of PLMD and RLS